-Our agreement with Biotest includes the in-license of certain rights to incomplete, in-process technology, which we expect to finalize by the end of the second quarter of 2013.
+Our agreement with Biotest AG includes the in-license of certain rights to incomplete, in-process technology, the terms of which we expect to finalize by the end of the fourth quarter of 2013.
 As such, we expect to account for the value of this license as a charge to operations once the terms of the in-license agreement are finalized.